ofiwg/libfabric/man/fi_cxi.7.md

 The CXI provider supports the following Operation flags:

 *FI_MORE*
-: When FI_MORE is specified in a data transfer operation, the provider will defer submission of RDMA commands to hardware.
-When one or more data transfer operations is performed using FI_MORE, followed by an operation without FI_MORE, the provider will submit the entire batch of queued operations to hardware using a single PCIe transaction, improving PCIe efficiency.
+:   When *FI_MORE* is specified in a data transfer operation, the provider will
+    defer submission of RDMA commands to hardware.
+When one or more data transfer operations is performed using *FI_MORE*, followed by an operation without *FI_MORE*, the provider will submit the entire batch of queued operations to hardware using a single PCIe transaction, improving PCIe efficiency.

-  When FI_MORE is used, queued commands will not be submitted to hardware until another data transfer operation is performed without FI_MORE.
+    When *FI_MORE* is used, queued commands will not be submitted to hardware until another data transfer operation is performed without *FI_MORE*.

 *FI_TRANSMIT_COMPLETE*
-: By default, all CXI provider completion events satisfy the requirements of the 'transmit complete' completion level.
+:   By default, all CXI provider completion events satisfy the requirements of
+    the 'transmit complete' completion level.
 Transmit complete events are generated when the intiator receives an Ack from the target NIC.
 The Ack is generated once all data has been received by the target NIC.
 Transmit complete events do not guarantee that data is visibile to the target process.

 *FI_DELIVERY_COMPLETE*
-: When the 'delivery complete' completion level is used, the event guarantees that data is visible to the target process.
+:   When the 'delivery complete' completion level is used, the event guarantees
+    that data is visible to the target process.
 To support this, hardware at the target performs a zero-byte read operation to flush data across the PCIe bus before generating an Ack.
 Flushing reads are performed unconditionally and will lead to higher latency.

 *FI_MATCH_COMPLETE*
-: When the 'match complete' completion level is used, the event guarantees that the message has been matched to a client-provided buffer.
+:   When the 'match complete' completion level is used, the event guarantees
+    that the message has been matched to a client-provided buffer.
 All messages longer than the eager threshold support this guarantee.
 When 'match complete' is used with a Send that is shorter than the eager threshold, an additional handshake may be performed by the provider to notify the initiator that the Send has been matched.

-The CXI provider also supports the following operational flags:
+The CXI provider also supports the following operation flags:

-- *FI_INJECT*
+* *FI_INJECT*
-- *FI_FENCE*
+* *FI_FENCE*
-- *FI_COMPLETION*
+* *FI_COMPLETION*
-- *FI_REMOTE_CQ_DATA*
+* *FI_REMOTE_CQ_DATA*

 ## Scalable Endpoints